Ports, Port, & Palaces. Inside Portugal.

 • Land in Oporto.

-• Walking tour of the old city (UNESCO World Heritage site) including Boavista neighborhood, Dom Luis I Bridge, Serra do Pilar Monastery.
+• Wine-tasting, walking tour of the old city (UNESCO World Heritage site) including Boavista neighborhood, Dom Luis I Bridge, Serra do Pilar Monastery.

 • Praça de Batalha, Avenida dos Aliados, Stock Exchange Palace, Mercado da Ribiera.

 • Leisure time.